-The Montebello Islands Marine Park brochure provides maps and information, including management zones and permitted activities.
-Copies can be obtained from local DBCA Parks and Wildlife Service and Department of Primary Industries and Regional Development (DPIRD) offices, Pilbara-based visitor centres and online at exploreparks.dbca.wa.gov.au/park/montebello-islands.
+The Montebello Islands Marine Park brochure provides maps and information including management zones and permitted activities.
+Download the brochure, the '10 things to know before you go' flyer, and view the information video and other material at the Explore Parks WA website - exploreparks.dbca.wa.gov.au/park/montebello-islands, or obtain copies from local DBCA Parks and Wildlife Service and Department of Primary Industries and Regional Development (DPIRD) offices, and Pilbara-based visitor centres.